What is the duration of the SRCD State Policy Fellowship?

 Will there be any reporting requirements to SRCD?

-SRCD State Policy Fellows will be asked to complete a log weekly providing a brief summary of activities and hours at the placement.
-They will have monthly calls with SRCD staff.
+SRCD State Policy Fellows will have monthly calls with SRCD staff to discuss their placement experience and get support on questions or concerns.
 They will be asked to write a brief spotlight column to highlight their experiences at their placement.
 Towards the end of the fellowship year, fellows will also be required to create a final Professional Portfolio providing examples of their contributions at the placement.
 State placement supervisors will be asked to review the materials prepared for the final Portfolio before they are shared with SRCD to assure that nothing that is considered confidential by the agency is included.
 The Portfolio will also involve an introduction and reflections on what the fellow has learned through the fellowship about bridging between research and policy.
 Towards the end of the fellowship year, fellows will be asked to participate in a Capstone Meeting at the SRCD headquarters in Washington, D.C. to share presentations based on their Portfolios.
 Fellows will also complete an end-of-year survey to report on their experience.

 What kinds of support will the SRCD office provide?